sudeeprp/rapa-home/coding.md

 For example: Link the sentences 'a watch with IPX7 rating can be submerged in water' and 'test for IPX7 by submerging at one meter depth for a minute' with a question in-between like 'how do we test a watch for IPX7 rating?'

+Accept input as an array of strings and output the questions as another array.

 ### Review analytics

 Human code reviews are mandatory to enhance secure coding pratices and make the code readable.